shuosc/shuorv/README.md

 # shuorv
 SHUOSC RISC-V implementation

-Note, we want to make a real-world processor.
+Note, we want to make a real-world SoC.